 - Foster co-operation between local authorities and NGOs.

-These general selection criteria forms the basis of evaluation of a given application.
+These general selection criteria form the basis of evaluation of a given application.

-The Nordic Council of Ministers have established a set of cross-sectoral strategies for its activities.
-This means that all operations conducted by the Nordic Council of Ministers include considerations from the following perspectives: sustainability, gender equality, and children and youth.
-In order to make your application more relevant and attractive for us, it is recommended that you familiarise with these strategies, and take them into consideration when planning your project and application.
-The strategies are found through the following links:
+To achieve this vision, The Nordic Council of Ministers has established a set of strategies priorities for its activities.
+This means that all operations conducted by the Nordic Council of Ministers include considerations from the following perspectives:

-Consider: does the project incorporate one or more of these aspects in its preparation, objective, activities or organisation?
+Consider: Does the project incorporate one or more of the below aspects in its preparation, objective, activities or organisation?

 - General Nordic value added.
 Does the project generate any Nordic synergies, strengthen Nordic co-operation, utilize any specific Nordic competence or alternatively transfer knowledge to or from the Nordic countries?

 - Coherence between project results and methodology.
 Expected results should be concrete.